andrewyu0/ALERTsim/README.md

 # ALERTsim

-Autonomous agent driven Legal Eval for Red Teaming: A chat simulation tool focused on assessing legal requirements through agent-based interactive scenarios and adversarial dialogues.
+Agent-driven Legal Eval for Red Teaming: A chat simulation tool focused on assessing legal requirements through agent-based interactive scenarios and adversarial dialogues.

 This project demonstrates a chatbot simulation based on pre-trained language models using Gradio, a library for creating web interfaces in Python.